Skip to content

 Platform notes

-PC: no-op; status is always "PC (no WiFi)".
+PC: no-op; status is always "no WiFi".

 Test coverage